22 Things To Know Before Visiting Peyto Lake

 For elderly or disabled visitors, this is an upper parking lot that follows the signs for buses and handicapped parking (not typically accessible in winter).
 There is also a drop-off point to eliminate the walk.

-How to Get to Peyto Lake
+How to Get There

 There aren’t many tours that include Peyto Lake, and those visiting Banff without a car should be aware there is no public transport to Peyto Lake.
-You’ll likely want a rental car for your trip to reach this stunning Banff lake.
+You’ll likely want a rental car for your trip to reach this stunning lake.

-How To Avoid the Crowds at Peyto Lake
+How To Avoid the Crowds

 Midsummer, the viewing platform that overlooks the lake gets very, very busy.
 Peyto Lake is the third most visited lake in Banff, after Moraine Lake and Lake Louise.

-You should be prepared to share Peyto Lake with hordes of tourists from bus tours and just about every other visitor to the park.
+You should be prepared to share Peyto Lake with hordes of tourists from bus tours and just about every other visitor to the park between 9am and 6pm.
 The crowding does make it difficult to take in the views.
 However the new renovations from Parks Canada should help alleviate these issues as there is now a wide path and a large observation deck to take in Peyto Lake.
 Arriving first thing in the morning before 8am or in the evening after 7pm will ensure you have a quieter experience in the summer.
 In the winter, you can visit Peyto Lake nearly anytime and have a quiet experience.

-Alternative Viewpoints of Peyto Lake
+Alternative Viewpoints

-Hiking past the Peyto Lake Observation point is recommended to get different views of the beautiful lake.
+Hiking past the Peyto Lake Observation Point is recommended to get different views of the beautiful lake.
 Bow Summit is a popular hike in the summer.
 In the winter, park visitors can still snowshoe or ski tour above the viewpoint for the classic vantage point.

 However, be mindful of the terrain nearby at Bow Summit as it is in avalanche terrain and winter visitors are strongly encouraged to have avalanche training and proper equipment (beacon, probe, and shovel).